outworldly/PMC/US.md

 ## Conclusion
 - The defence industry and the recruitment and use of mercenaries are separate entities.
 - National laws and regulations exist to regulate and control the involvement of individuals and companies in the recruitment and use of mercenaries.
-- These laws aim to ensure compliance with international law principles, including human rights law, and to deter individuals from engaging in mercenary activities. # International Laws on Mercenaries and Private Military Companies
+- These laws aim to ensure compliance with international law principles, including human rights law, and to deter individuals from engaging in mercenary activities.

 ## Austria
 - The Austrian Criminal Code has sections that address the formation of military associations, building up of weapons stores, and threats to Austrian neutrality.